Black And White American Flag

 Q: Is it disrespectful to fly a black and white American flag?

 A: The appropriateness of displaying a black and white American flag is highly contextual.
-While some may consider it disrespectful to replace the traditional flag, in certain settings – like funerals or memorial services – it’s considered a sign of respect and remembrance.
+Now, while some may consider it disrespectful to replace the traditional flag, in certain settings – like funerals or memorial services – it’s considered a sign of respect and remembrance.
 The context is key.

 Q: Where can I find a black and white American flag?